RITA4LIFE

 Death Doula FAQs

-What is a Death Doula?
+What Is a Death Doula?

-Do I have to be dying to work with an end of life doula?
+Do I have to be dying to work with an End-of-Life Doula?

 Do you support clients who choose VSED?

-Do death doulas work with hospice?
+Do Death Doulas work with hospice?

-How much does your death doula service cost and how do I engage a contract?
+How much does your Death Doula service cost, and how do I engage a contract?
 Who pays for this service?

-Who certifies or trains doulas?
+Who certifies or trains Death Doulas?

-How do I find an end of life doula near me?
+How do I find an End-of-Life Doula near me?
 You aren’t in my area.

 Call for your FREE 30 minute consultation